semanticClimate/p/en/posts/resources.md

 ---
-title: Introduction to SemanticClimate resources
+title: Introduction to semanticClimate resources
 date: 2023-11-01
 description: About the glossary and tools
 author: The team